 Built around the same GP1 custom processor introduced in the Hero6, the best action camera for 2020.records 4K video at up to 60 frames per second or 1080p up to 240 fps for slow-motion playback.
 The user interface, which was already one of our favorites, has been updated to be even easier to navigate.
 It should come as no surprise that we picked it as the

 What about the camcorders?

 If you’re over the age of 25, you may recall a time when people shot videos on dedicated devices called camcorders.
 Perhaps your parents owned one and used it to record embarrassing memories of you on your birthday, Halloween, or prom night.
-All joking aside, such devices still exist, and while they may be better than ever, camcorders have simply fallen out of vogue as traditional still cameras have gotten better at video.
+All joking aside, such devices still exist — you can check out our camcorder buying guide and our list of the best video cameras for more information — and while they may be better than ever, camcorders have simply fallen out of vogue as traditional still cameras (and phones) have gotten better at video.